1jour1vin

 Wine rated (2022 guide) 97/100

-Bright, brilliant ruby.
-Dense, compact nose, notes of ripe fruit, plum, rose petals and truffle with subtle smoky notes.
-The palate is impressive, with lots of tight, well entangled tannins, bite, the firm character of Serralunga wines, and earthy notes on the finish.
+Bright, brilliant ruby color.
+Dense, compact nose with notes of ripe fruit, plum, rose petals, and truffle, along with subtle smoky notes.
+The palate is impressive, with lots of tight, well-integrated tannins, bite, the firm character of Serralunga wines, and earthy notes on the finish.

 No notes available